0x41gawor/inz-docs/Stage 3 Installation Guide.md

 Of course addresses on your machine may differ.

 Your display may look different, but take notes about the IP address of the *Host-only* interface card.
 The example above shows `192.168.56.101`.
-You can SSH from your host machine into this Ubuntu VM using the IP later.
+You can SSH from your host machine into this Ubuntu VM using theis IP address later.
 (Another IP address, `10.0.2.15` is the IP address of the NAT interface card, the apps in your host machine cannot access it).

 ## 4 Connect to the Ubuntu-server VM via SSH